-Internal Audit has a direct functional reporting line to the Audit Committee of Finnair Board and it is positioned to operate administratively under the CEO.
+Internal Audit assesses the control environment as well as the status and effectiveness of planned control and risk management activities.
+To ensure the independence of the Internal Audit activity, Internal Audit has a direct functional reporting line to the Audit Committee of Finnair Board and it is positioned to operate administratively under the CEO.
 The Audit Committee appointed by the Board of Directors oversees the financial reporting process and overall maturity of the internal control and risk management system.
 The described roles and responsibilities are in accordance with the Finnish Companies Act, and the Finnish Corporate Governance Code.
-The picture above summarises the roles of the listed stakeholders in the implementation of the internal control and risk management system.
+The picture below summarises the roles of the listed stakeholders in the implementation of the internal control and risk management system.